Avinash-chande/QUIZMASTER-HUB/README.md

 efficiently evaluate the student thoroughly through a fully automated system that not only saves lot of time but also gives fast and accurate results.
-For students they give papers according to their convenience from any location by using internet and time and there is no need of using extra thing like paper, pen etc.
+For students they give papers according to their convenience from any location by using internet and time and there is no need of using extra thing like paper, pen etc

 Functional Specification: